 Is disease a great leveler?
 Or does it exacerbate social, gendered and raced inequalities?
 This course takes a global approach to the modern history of public health: its emergence as a profession, its expanding knowledge and the growth of policy around it.
 Spanning the 16th to 21st century, we will investigate changing knowledge and treatments of disease.
 We will critique how the medical and legal frameworks organized around disease shape our experience of it.
 The course moves through time chronologically, questioning the relationship between humans and the environment, the role of medical technologies and developments, and shifting interpretations of disease causation, ranging from urbanization and industrialization to immigration and globalization.
 We will explore these questions by examining a wide range of subjects, from biomedicine to racial hygiene, population politics to colonial medicine, vaccination and resistance to treatment, quarantine and detention and the global response to epidemics.
 By the end of the course, students will be able to examine policy, analyze epidemiological data, and think critically about the social and political consequences illness and the state’s response to it.
 This counts toward the modern requirement for the major.
 Offered every two or three years.

 Long before Columbus crossed the Atlantic Ocean, peoples residing along the shores of the Indian Ocean had already established an extensive maritime network that linked the civilizations of India, China, Southeast Asia, the Middle East and East Africa.
 For centuries, the volume and wealth of Indian Ocean trade exceeded that of any other region, and it was in hopes of gaining access to this commercial zone that Europeans embarked on their voyages of "discovery."
 This seminar course treats the Indian Ocean region as a site of premodern globalization and explores the wide-ranging cultural and economic exchanges that occurred across it during successive eras of regional, Muslim, and European dominance from the 17th to the 19th centuries, before its decline.
-Towards the end of the course, we will explore recent historical scholarship, that focuses on modern networks of labor, pilgrimage, kinship, and ideas across the Indian Ocean, and questions whether this zone of exchange and interconnection did indeed decline in the era of 19th-century European dominance.
+Towards the end of the course, we will explore recent historical scholarship, that focuses on modern networks of labor, pilgrimage, kinship, and ideas across the Indian Ocean, and questions whether this zone of exchange and interconnection did indeed decline in the era of 19th century European dominance.
 Recommended for sophomores and above.
 This counts toward the premodern requirement for the major and minor.
-No prerequisite.
+Prerequisite: sophomore standing.
 Offered every two or three years.

 This course focuses on the diverse ways that historians have understood a period of dramatic political, social and cultural change: the 12th century.
 We begin by looking at how historians have described the 12th century in the broader context of European history.
 In the early 20th century, Charles Homer Haskins famously proposed that we should see the 12th century as a renaissance.
 Over the course of several weeks, we examine different varieties of evidence: law codes, theological tracts, chronicles, letters and poems.
 We turn from these various types of evidence to explore a set of broadly synthetic questions about the social, political, cultural and economic history of the period.
 In other words, we move from granular analysis of particular pieces of evidence to thinking about models for understanding change and continuity.
 In the final weeks of the semester, students will share the fruits of individual research projects with the seminar.
 This counts toward the premodern requirement for the major.
 Offered every other year.